Cynthia Slater: Work

+Death

-In 1989, she died of AIDS complications.
+On October 26, 1989, Slater died of AIDS complications.
 She is among those commemorated in the AIDS Memorial Quilt.

+Awards and honors

 In 1989, she received the National Leather Association International’s Jan Lyon Award for Regional or Local Work.

 In 2003, she received the Forebear Award as part of the Pantheon of Leather Awards.

 In 2007, the National Leather Association International inaugurated awards for excellence in SM/fetish/leather writing.
 The categories include the Cynthia Slater award for non-fiction article.

 In 2014, Slater was inducted into the Leather Hall of Fame.

 In 2017, the art installation known as the San Francisco South of Market Leather History Alley was installed; in it Slater is honored with a metal bootprint displaying her name and a short statement about her.

 She is an inductee of the Society of Janus Hall of Fame.